 Notes:

-- Backend certificates must match domain names (redmine.beerme, odoo.beerme) or use a wildcard certificate.
+Backend certificates must match domain names (redmine.beerme, odoo.beerme) or use a wildcard certificate.

-- Browser-side HTTP/2 multiplexing is fully preserved.
+Browser-side HTTP/2 multiplexing is fully preserved.

-- Proxy cannot inspect HTTP headers.
+Proxy cannot inspect HTTP headers.

 Browser Performance

-| SSL Passthrough | Browser↔backend (full) | Backend cert valid | Full HTTP/2 performance | Backend must handle TLS, no header inspection |
+Mode Browser HTTP/2 Multiplexing Backend Certificate Needed Pros Cons HTTP SSL Termination Only browser↔proxy Proxy cert only Header manipulation, routing, caching Multiplexing not end-to-end SSL Passthrough Browser↔backend (full) Backend cert valid Full HTTP/2 performance Backend must handle TLS, no header inspection

 Key takeaway:

-- For maximum page serving speed and real end-to-end HTTP/2, passthrough is superior.
+For maximum page serving speed and real end-to-end HTTP/2 , passthrough is superior.

-- SSL termination simplifies backend management and centralizes certs, but may limit multiplexing performance.
+SSL termination simplifies backend management and centralizes certs, but may limit multiplexing performance.

 SSL Termination in Proxy, but talking with HTTP/2 backend (Stateless REST)